Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux.md

 ## Step 2.
 Install Kong Enterprise

-### Option 1: If installing via a downloaded RPM package
+### Option 1: If installing using a downloaded RPM package

 - Execute a command similar to the following, using the appropriate RPM file name you downloaded.